rudmasz/rtos/README.md

 The heap is divided into fixed-sized blocks, where the size of each block is defined by the parameter `BOARD_heap_single_block_size`.
 The total number of blocks available in the heap is determined by `BOARD_heap_number_of_blocks`.
 Allocated memory from the heap is always rounded up to the nearest multiple of the block size.

 **Heap Initialization**

-The heap is initialized using the `heap_init` function.
+The heap is initialized using the `heap_init()` function.
 This sets up the internal structures, such as allocation markers and free block counters, and prepares a semaphore to guard memory operations.

 **Dynamic Memory Allocation**:
-- The `heap_malloc` function allows the allocation of a specified number of bytes in the heap.
+- The `heap_malloc(byte_num)` function allows the allocation of a specified number of bytes in the heap.
 It rounds up the requested size to the nearest multiple of the block size, ensuring that memory is always allocated in whole blocks.
 - If sufficient contiguous blocks are not available, the function returns `NULL`.
-- The `condWait_heap_malloc` macro enhances `heap_malloc` by adding task-waiting behavior.
+- The `condWait_heap_malloc(byte_num)` macro enhances `heap_malloc(byte_num)` by adding task-waiting behavior.
 If memory is unavailable, the calling task is added to a waiting queue until memory becomes available. **This function must only be called within a task context**; otherwise, it can cause a memory leak and trigger a system reset.

 **Memory Deallocation**

-Memory allocated via the heap can be freed using the `heap_free` function.
+Memory allocated via the heap can be freed using the `heap_free(mem_addr)` function.
 It releases all blocks associated with a given memory address back to the heap and wakes up any tasks waiting for free memory.

 **Heap Status and Validation**:
-- The `heap_get_size_of_free_memory` function returns the total size of free memory currently available in the heap.
+- The `heap_get_size_of_free_memory()` function returns the total size of free memory currently available in the heap.
-- The `heap_check_if_dynamic_mem` function verifies whether a given memory address falls within the heap’s managed range, returning `TRUE` or `FALSE`.
+- The `heap_check_if_dynamic_mem(mem_addr)` function verifies whether a given memory address falls within the heap’s managed range, returning `TRUE` or `FALSE`.

 **Internal Mechanics**:
 - Memory is managed using an array of allocation markers, where each marker corresponds to a block in the heap.
 A block marked as free is identified with `FREE_BLOCK_MARKER`.
 When memory is allocated, contiguous blocks are marked with a unique identifier derived from the starting block index.